 Scrutiny and timescales

-The application process for utility model protection is much quicker than the process for patent protection – on average, the utility model process takes around 6 months.
+The application process for utility model protection is much quicker than the process for patent protection and so protection is obtained more rapidly – on average, the utility model process takes around 6 months.
 This is because most patent offices do not examine applications as to substance prior to registration.

 The costs associated with obtaining and maintaining utility models are often lower than those associated with obtaining patent protection.
+Patents are notoriously expensive to obtain and maintain.
 For example, the utility model approach is particularly popular in China where the cost to file a utility model application is relatively low compared to the cost of obtaining patent protection.
-In China, official fees to file an application start at 500 RMB (around £55 based on the current currency conversion rate).
+In China, official fees to file a utility model application start at 500 RMB, compared to 950 RMB for a patent (around £56 and £106 respectively based on the current currency conversion rate).

 Are utility models as strong as patents?